 All new Mount Holyoke students are assigned a faculty advisor, who can offer guidance about selecting courses and creating an academic plan.
-You will receive information about your advising assignment when you come to campus on August 28th.
+You will receive information about your advising assignment when spring orientation begins.
 Be a good advisee.
 Ask questions.
 Know your options.
 Talk to your advisor about your interests and goals.

 Your first faculty advisor is your premajor advisor.
 Until you declare your major, you and your premajor advisor should discuss the range of academic options available to you.
 She or he may suggest that you seek additional advice from specific department chairs or faculty members.